vwt-digital-solutions/snb-structured-email-parser/functions/msg-to-html-body/README.md

-    TEMPLATE_PATH_FIELD = The field which can have as value one of the fields in HTML_TEMPLATE_PATHS TEMPLATE_PATH_FIELD_ROOT = Optional to add the root where the field can be found HTML_TEMPLATE_PATHS = Dictionary containing as its fields the values the TEMPLATE_PATH_FIELD can take RECIPIENT = Email address of the recipient
+    TEMPLATE_PATH_FIELD = The field which can have as value one of the fields in HTML_TEMPLATE_PATHS TEMPLATE_PATH_FIELD_ROOT = Optional to add the root where the field can be found HTML_TEMPLATE_PATHS = Dictionary containing as its fields the values the TEMPLATE_PATH_FIELD can take RECIPIENT_MAPPING_MESSAGE_FIELD = Field in the message to look up the right dictionary in RECIPIENT_MAPPING RECIPIENT_MAPPING = Dictionary where the mail recipient can be looked up from using the Google Cloud Platform (GCP) Firestore
     SENDER = Email address of the sender
     ~~~
 2. Make sure the following variables are present in the environment: